✨ Professional Resume Review | Get Yours Today | Certified Experts

 Advanced robotics is an emerging technology that features a combination of powerful hardware and software (and sensitization), making robots capable of thinking intelligently as opposed to traditional machines.

-Advanced robotics is the integration of artificial intelligence into robots so that they can perform complex tasks, interact autonomously with their environment, and respond to the complexities of the real world.
+Advanced robotics involves integrating artificial intelligence into robots to perform complex tasks, interact autonomously with their environment, and respond to the complexities of the real world.

 Advanced robotics is a technology trend that incorporates modern human robots into human and business processes for a seamless workflow.
-This technology trend comes into play in reliability, enhancing productivity, revolutionizing labor-intensive jobs, creating workplace safety, and labor support.
+This technology trend comes into play regarding reliability, enhancing productivity, revolutionizing labor-intensive jobs, creating workplace safety, and providing labor support.

 Virtual Reality

-You can perceive this virtual space, go wherever you want, and find what you’re interested in through a VR headset or helmet.
-These devices are completely untethered from computers and completely block out the real world.
+You can perceive this virtual space through a VR headset or helmet, go wherever you want, and find what you’re interested in.
+These devices are entirely untethered from computers and completely block the real world.
 When using VR devices, our brains are tricked into believing that what we see and hear is real.

-For a better sense of realism, the virtual setting is shown in 360 degrees.
+The virtual setting is 360 degrees for a better sense of realism.
 This means you can look around to see the place around you.
-For example, when you take a step, the scenery will move as if you were actually walking through a real place.
+For example, when you step, the scenery will move like walking through a real place.

 Also, sounds are part of the virtual experience.
-If you are in a VR chat room, for example, you would be able to hear someone walking up behind you.
-If the person is coming from your right, you’ll hear it on your right.
+If you are in a VR chat room, for example, you can hear someone walking up behind you.
+If the person is coming from your right, you’ll listen to it on your right.

-Virtual reality is increasingly being used for commercial applications like gaming, entertainment, and education.
-VR devices play an interesting role in training the police and the military, for example, to navigate very complex environments that can’t easily be created in the real world.
+Virtual reality is increasingly used for commercial applications like gaming, entertainment, and education.
+VR devices play an interesting role in training the police and the military to navigate complex environments that can’t be easily created in the real world.

 The VR system can create a digital environment where businesses can host meetings and events.
 It could transform customer services, stakeholder confidence, employee experiences/ interactions, and upskill workforce collaboration.

-The metaverse is a great example of the power of VR.
-People can access different tools, data, and a whole new level of connectivity with this technology trend.
+The metaverse is a great example of VR’s power.
+With this technology trend, people can access different tools, data, and a whole new level of connectivity.

 Through the integration of AI and eye and facial tracking, VR may soon blur the (thin) line between the virtual and physical worlds in nearly every industry.